CodesOfRishi/smartcd/README.md

   **NOTE:**

   > I will PROBABLY remove this feature (currently I'm not sure).
 Since `smartcd` uses `fzf` behind the scenes, `fzf` already has a similar feature to directly traverse to a sub-directory using `Alt-C`.
-Also among all the 3 features, this feature is the least fast.

   ![](SmartCd-sub-directory-traverse.gif)